esphome/esphome-docs/components/file.rst

   - ``wav``: The file is imported as a WAV file.
 This will convert the WAV file to a raw PCM format and remove the WAV header.

+  If the ``format`` is not specified, ESPHome will use `magic <https://pypi.org/project/python-magic/>`__ to try to work out if it is a type that has preprocessing available.

 Example
 -------